juanedcabrera/Project1-Game/README.md

 ## MVP 🏆

 - Start button to start the game
-- Create image assets (I think I will use Open Peeps)
-- Have images move from right to left
+- Have rect boxes move from right to left
-- Have images move from left to right
+- Have rect boxes move from left to right
 - Randomize the speed of which they show
 - Designate one to be “Waldo” and put the image on the screen
 - Create a hitbox on the Waldo image